-Mr. James A. Bodron serves as director of the Regional Business Directorate for the Mississippi Valley Division (MVD) and the Mississippi River Commission (MRC), U.S. Army Corps of Engineers (USACE).
+Mr. James A. Bodron serves as Director of Programs for the Mississippi Valley Division (MVD) and the Mississippi River Commission (MRC), U.S. Army Corps of Engineers (USACE).
 Mr. Bodron was appointed to the Senior Executive Service in August 2016, where he served as director of the Programs Directorate for MVD.

 The Senior Executive Service (SES) is the civilian equivalent to the military rank of General Officer.
 SES leaders possess well-honed executive skills and share a broad perspective of government and a public service commitment which is grounded in the Constitution.
 Members of the SES serve in key positions just below the top Presidential appointees and are the major link between these appointees and the rest of the federal work force.